A Damselfly nymph is mainly found in the slower-moving waters of large pools in river systems or along the weed banks.

 It is important to note that it is at this stage that you can build a small thread body to get that ever-important taper and body shape.

-We will create the body using the excess marabou and wrap it forward, making sure to palmer the fibres backwards.
+We will create the body using the excess marabou and wrap it forward, making sure to palmer the fibers backward.

 Grip your gold wire with your hackle pliers and wind the wire forward in the opposite direction to the marabou body; this secures the body better and creates a definite ribbing.
 Tie off the wire and give it a few tight wraps to fasten.